 - In a large bowl, gently toss the potatoes, bacon, eggs, onion, salt and pepper.
 Combine the mayonnaise, vinegar, Worcestershire sauce and reserved bacon drippings; add to potato mixture and toss to coat.

-- Divide half of the mixture between one greased 13-in. x 9-in. baking dish and one 9-in. square baking dish.
+- Divide half of the mixture between one greased 13x9-in. baking dish and one 9-in. square baking dish.
 Top with half of the cheese cubes.
 Repeat layers.
 Bake, uncovered, at 350° for 40-45 minutes or until golden brown and bubbly.
-Yield: 16-20 servings.

 We are from San Antonio which has a lot of German influance in and around surrounding areas.
 Was given this recipe a few years ago and tried it out for Thanksgiving.
 It was a hit.
 Needles to say I had lost the recipe and hubby was asking for me to cook it.
 So TG I found it here.
 Printing and saving.
 Never losing again.
 Absolute keeper.